emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __General Abilities:__
   * __Overdrive:__ Spend 2 health per minute or turn to increase strength and dexterity by 1.
 Can be stacked to a maximum of +5 STR and DEX.
   * __True Sleeplessness:__ You cannot grow tired, nor can you sleep.
-  * __Armored Exterior:__ You naturally have an armor of 1.
+  * __Armored Exterior:__ You naturally take half damage from the following types of attack: piercing, slashing, blunt, fire, and ice.
+Does not stack with Berserk.
 * __Combat Abilities:__
-  * __Self Repair:__ During combat, you can self repair in place of a full turn.
+  * __Self Repair:__ During combat, you can self repair as an action.
   * __Gyroscopic Center of Mass:__ It is difficult to knock you over.
 Add 5 to any check that involves knocking you prone.
-  * __Piston Punch:__ _(Cost 1)_ You may perform a 1d6 strength based punch on an enemy of your choice.
+  * __Piston Punch:__ _(Cost 1)_ You may perform a 1d8 strength based punch on an enemy of your choice.
 If the enemy fails a contested strength check, it is knocked prone.
 Enemies larger than your size take advantage, smaller take disadvantage.
-At level 4, increase damage to 1d10.
-At level 8, to 1d12.
-At level 12 to 2d12.
+At level 4, increase damage to 1d12.
+At level 8, to 2d12.
+At level 12 to 3d12.